-Living in the era of information overload we are constantly affected by multiple distractions: social media notifications, app alerts, calendar reminders, messages, chats etc. All the apps, products or services compete for our attention and try to influence our
+Living in the era of information overload we are constantly affected by multiple distractions: social media notifications, app alerts, calendar reminders, messages, chats etc. All the apps, products or services compete for our attention and try to influence our behaviour.

 They get us hooked and we start experiencing the long-term effects.
 We often feel overwhelmed, confused, stressed, anxious and even less content with ourselves.

 Being aware that digital distractions have such an impact on our lives is the first step towards living a happier one.
 In an attempt to cure our body and mind many of us have started to meditate.
 Meditation is an age-old practice that engages with the mind, helps to us to stay calm, releases unnecessary thoughts, improves our mood, relaxes the body and raises our spirits.

 A lot of people don’t believe in the power of meditation and that’s OK.
 Some quit meditation as it makes them feel uncomfortable, others give it up after a few attempts.
 To experience all of the benefits of meditation one has to invest some time, learn a few simple techniques and practice it regularly.
 You will see how time spent on meditation will pay off.

 Remember, the first time you try it, you might fail.
 Don’t give up.

 We are so overwhelmed by the things going on around us that we often don’t have time to put all of the thoughts swirling around our minds in order.
 It can get quite chaotic in our heads.
 Meditation requires consistency in order to create calmness amongst your thoughts.
 If you try it day after day, week after week you should begin to notice some positive changes.

 Calms down the endless flow of thoughts